izetex/bc-utils/README.md

-# Utilities for blockhain usage
+# Utilities for Generating Bitcoin and Ethereum Wallet addresses

 ## Installation